orange-cloudfoundry/cf-ops-automation/Readme.md

-## Orange CF-SKC Deployment topology
+## Sample deployment topology

-This repo is maintained by the Orange CF skill center team for its deployments.
-The team's infrastructure deployment topology and bootstrapping process is illustred below:
+This section provides an overview of the deployment topology and bootstrapping process used by the Orange CloudFoundy skill center team.
 ![Overview of pipeline generation for bosh deployments](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/orange-cloudfoundry/cf-ops-automation/master/docs/overview.puml?lastRefreshOn=17082017).

-Source is in the [plantuml](http://plantuml.com/) file: [bosh overview](docs/overview.puml), see [caching tips](https://stackoverflow.com/questions/32203610/how-to-integrate-uml-diagrams-into-gitlab-or-github)
+Nb: source is in the [plantuml](http://plantuml.com/) file: [bosh overview](docs/overview.puml), see [caching tips](https://stackoverflow.com/questions/32203610/how-to-integrate-uml-diagrams-into-gitlab-or-github)

-The `inception`, `micro-depls`, `master-depls`, `ops-depls`, `expe-depls` are `root deployment`s in Orange CF skill center infrastructure.
+The `inception`, `micro-depls`, `master-depls`, `ops-depls`, `expe-depls` are `root deployment`s in Orange CF skill center infrastructure (each associated with a dedicated bosh director)

 The nested deployment model enables a split of responsibility as the operations team scales.

-The plan is to open source the Orange's CF skill center team template git repo in the future (once the remaining secrets get cleaned up), watch [paas-templates](https://github.com/orange-cloudfoundry/paas-templates) repo for incoming commits
+The plan is to open source the Orange's CF skill center team template git repo in the near future (once the remaining secrets get cleaned up), watch [paas-templates](https://github.com/orange-cloudfoundry/paas-templates) repo for incoming commits.

 ## Script lifecycle overview